QuentinRa/blog.quentinra.dev/programming-languages/web/_general/index.md

 You can get free certificates using [Let's encrypt](https://letsencrypt.org/).
 If you want to have **https**://localhost, [follow this tutorial](https://web.dev/how-to-use-local-https/).

-To install a certificate from Let's encrypt, we mainly use [certbot](https://certbot.eff.org/).
+To install a certificate from Let's encrypt, we mostly use [certbot](https://certbot.eff.org/).

 ```powershell
 $ sudo apt update